 When interviewing, you cannot ask or put any discriminatory questions on an application.
+Discrimination based on gender, age, race, nationality, religion, political affiliation, or union membership is prohibited.
 Avoid discussing age, gender, politics, religious beliefs, or marital status.
 However, as the employer, you must conduct a pre-employment medical exam to determine if the employee is fit to work and free of prior health conditions.

 How to Hire Employees in Argentina

 The Argentina Constitution, international treaties, the Employment Contract Law, multiple federal statutes, and collective bargaining agreements create the basis for Argentina’s employment laws.
 The National Ministry of Labor enforces these regulations.